-During the procedure a long, flexible tube called a catheter is inserted into a blood vessel in your groin or arm.
+During the procedure, a long, flexible tube called a catheter is inserted into a blood vessel in your groin or wrist.
 Using X-ray images as a guide, the tip of the catheter is fed up to the heart and coronary arteries.

-The contrast medium is visible on the angiograms, showing the blood vessels that the fluid travels through.
+The contrast medium is visible on the angiograms, giving an outline of the blood vessels.
 This clearly highlights any blood vessels that are narrowed or blocked.

 Read more about how coronary angiography is performed.